kbcurry30/learn/README.md

 # learn
-somewhere to store code of study
+somewhere to reposit code of study